9 Business Grants for Black Women & 5 Places to Find More - AOF

 3. Have at least one team member who is an active member of the National Black MBA Association.

-9. Accion Opportunity Fund grants
+9. Accion Opportunity Fund Programs

 In addition to providing loans to small businesses—especially those run by women, immigrants, and entrepreneurs of color—Accion Opportunity Fund (AOF) provides a number of grants and mentorship programs through its various partners.
 Some of these include: